 And yet they have been.
 As I argue in The Only Game in Town, published in January, countries need a more comprehensive policy approach, involving pro-growth structural reforms, more balanced demand management (including higher fiscal spending on infrastructure), and better cross-border policy coordination and architecture.
 There is also a need, highlighted by the protracted Greek crisis, to address pockets of severe over-indebtedness, which can have crushing impact extending well beyond the directly affected.

 The emergence of a new consensus on these points is good news.
 But, in the current political environment, translating that consensus into action is likely to happen too slowly, at best.
 The risk is that, as bad politics crowds out good economics, popular anger and frustration will rise, making politics even more toxic.
 One hopes that enlightened political leadership takes the reins in time to make the needed mid-course corrections voluntarily, before unambiguous signs of economic and financial crisis force policymakers to scramble to minimize the damage.

-Mohamed A. El-Erian, Chief Economic Adviser at Allianz, the corporate parent of PIMCO where he served as CEO and co-Chief Investment Officer, is Chairman of US President Barack Obama’s Global Development Council.
-He previously served as CEO of the Harvard Management Company and Deputy Director at the International Monetary Fund.
-He was named one of Foreign Policy’s Top 100 Global Thinkers in 2009, 2010, 2011, and 2012.
-He is the author, most recently, of The Only Game in Town: Central Banks, Instability, and Avoiding the Next Collapse.
+Mohamed A. El-Erian, Chief Economic Adviser at Allianz, is Chairman of US President Barack Obama’s Global Development Council and author of The Only Game in Town: Central Banks, Instability, and Avoiding the Next Collaps